tja688/ThatGameJam/Assets/Scripts/Features/KeroseneLamp/FeatureNote.md

 - `RecordLampSpawnedCommand`
   - What state it mutates: `IKeroseneLampModel.LampCount`, `NextLampId`
   - Typical sender: `KeroseneLampManager`
-- `SetLampMaxCommand`
-  - What state it mutates: `IKeroseneLampModel.LampMax`
-  - Typical sender: `KeroseneLampManager` or setup code
 - `ResetLampsCommand`
   - What state it mutates: lamp count and next id
   - Typical sender: `KeroseneLampManager` on run reset